rcapillon/eigenfem/README.md

     - Licensed under MPL2
     - Copyright 2015-2025, Yixuan Qiu

-## Installation and basic usage
+## Installation and running example scripts
 Installation can be performed using CMake.
 The installation procedure has been tested on MacOS only for now, but should work for Linux as well.
-First, clone the repository, for instance with:
+First, clone the repository in the folder of your choice with:
 ```
 git clone git@github.com:rcapillon/eigenfem.git
 ```
-Then, go into the repository's root folder and use the following commands:
+Then, use the following commands:
 ```
+cd eigenfem/
 mkdir build
 cd build/
 cmake ..